← All posts

 If the honest answer is workflow depth, adoption, data quality, integration, and execution, then that is where the real defensibility lives.

-That is especially true in legal tech, where too many companies still want the market to confuse technical language with durable advantage.
+Legal tech still has too many companies asking the market to confuse technical language with durable advantage.

 What sophisticated buyers should look for instead